choueric/ericnode/content/post/kbdashboard.md

 - Built-in environment variables for installation scrips.
 - Find out all DTS files related to the target DTB.

-This post describes how to use this tool and some details.
+This post describes how to use this tool and some details about it.
 The version mentioned here is `0.2.2-00210a9`。

 # Build this Tool